Patriot Day: History

-President Trump also did so in 2018, 2019, and 2020 as well.
-After Joe Biden was elected President in 2021, he also issued an Executive Order for Patriot Day 2021 and Patriot Day 2022.
+President Trump also did so in 2018, 2019, and 2020.
+Since Joe Biden was elected president in 2020, he has also issued Executive Orders for Patriot Day in 2021, 2022, 2023, and 2024.

 Observance

 The flag of the United States is flown at half-staff at the White House and on all U.S. government buildings and establishments throughout the world; Americans are also encouraged to display flags in and outside their homes.
 Additionally, a moment of silence is observed to correspond with the attacks, beginning at 8:46 a.m.
 (Eastern Daylight Time), the time the first plane, American Airlines Flight 11, struck the North Tower of the World Trade Center on September 11, 2001.

 Patriot Day is not a federal holiday; schools and businesses remain open in observance of the occasion, although memorial ceremonies for the 2,977 victims are often held.
 Volunteer and service opportunities are coordinated by the Corporation for National and Community Service.